 "Who are they, then?"
 Sage asked, pointing at the other two.
 The boy was gazing intensely at Kira with deep green eyes much like Sage's.
-It was obvious he was starting to work out what was happening, goody for him.
+It was obvious he was starting to work out what was happening.
 The other girl, who Sage decided must be very slow or very pathetic, still looked frightened.
 She wondered if the boy and girl were from the same book universe.

 "Are you the author?" the boy asked then with his slightly awed eyes intent on Kira, taking the given opportunity Sage had presented.

 "Yes," Kira said, with a gentle smile in the boy's direction.
 "I guess we've never formally met, outside of your world.
 My name's Kira."
 She held out a hand in the boy's direction.
 Sage rolled her eyes and shifted her weight between her feet.
 This was so time-consuming.

 "Whoa," the boy breathed, still staring at Kira.
 He took her hand and pumped it once before letting go.

 "To answer your question, Sage," Kira said, her blueish eyes shifting back.
 "This is Darren Beamer, and Kaela Timberly."

 "Where are we?" the girl, Kaela, asked in a trembling voice, hugging herself tightly.
 "I don't understand."
 Sage noted that she appeared to be more afraid of the objects in the room, like the TV and the laptop, than of the other people.

 "Kaela," Kira said, holding out a comforting hand in the girl's direction.
 "I've brought you out of your universe, your story.
 I'm the author of your book."